 Look critically at what still isn’t finished, and figure out why not.
 The issue may be procrastination, but it’s also possible the project wasn’t in your wheelhouse in the first place.
 If that’s the case, talk to your manager about why you’re struggling, and seek help from coworkers.
 Have the conviction to decide what to do with these loose ends, and then move on to new projects for the new year.

 Plant new seeds

-Set yourself up for a promotion or a raise.
+Now is the time to grow as a professional.
 Ask your manager what it takes to thrive in the role, and what you could be doing better.
 Show your drive and desire to succeed, and then execute.

 This spring, make an effort to become the expert on a topic at work, and become a resource for colleagues.
 Go above and beyond on every project you’re given… show you’re capable of finishing work on time and doing it better than expected.

 Countless studies have shown early risers are more successful, healthier, happier people.
 During the cold winter months it’s natural to want to stay tucked under the covers.
 But as the weather warms, kick the habit and get up early.

 Everyone has a different routine in the morning, so it’s important to find what motivates you to get up early.
 Make a delicious breakfast, work out, or read the paper, for example.
 Resist the urge to hit snooze: doing so can actually interrupt your sleep cycle and throw you out of whack.

 Getting up early gives you a head start on many of your co-workers.
 Eat breakfast, catch up on the news, arrive at work first, and be prepared for the work day before most people start their commute.